-It can be difficult to know what to say when someone you know loses a special person.
+It can be difficult to know what to write in a bereavement card when someone you know loses a special person.
 However, your emotional support is important, especially during this difficult time.
-Speaking from the heart and offering a memory or two about the lost loved one can be a great comfort.
+Speaking from the heart and offering a memory or two about the lost loved one can be of great comfort to someone who is grieving.

 - "I'll never forget the time your mother helped me out after the birth of my baby.
 I don't know how we would have gotten through that time without her."